ProAccess/MakeMyHOAok/HOA Cert Program.md

 An overall board COMPETENCE score or *rating* would be calculated for each community association, derived primarily from the proportion of directors' seats that are filled and proportion of directors who are certified as well as whether they have engaged a manager who is certified.
 (See [*Determination of community association COMPETENCE star rating*](#star_rating_determination).

 The BCCAD would maintain a list of the top-10, top-100, top-1000 community associations by rating.
-Real estate values in communi­ties who can boast such ratings may benefit and provide a strong incentive for members to keep electing candidates who are certified.
-This also should incent directors and members to keep their associa­tion's rating high to enhance the desirability of homes in their development.
+Real estate values in communities who can boast such ratings may benefit and provide a strong incentive for members to keep electing candidates who are certified.
+This also should incent directors and members to keep their association's rating high to enhance the desirability of homes in their development.

 Disclosure of the board's rating would be required in the annual policy statement provided to all members pursuant to Civil Code §5310, also ensuring prospective purchasers would receive it.
 (See [example candidate biographies document](#example_bios).